noam-c/EDEn/README.md

 The EDEn source is released under the terms of the Ruby License, with the following exceptions:

-* Code in the guichan folder or under the gcn namespace is part of the Guichan GUI library version 0.8.2.

-	Guichan is copyright 2004-2012 Olof Naessén and Per Larsson.
-All rights reserved.

 * Code in the json folder or under the Json namespace is part of the JsonCpp JSON parsing library.

 	JsonCpp is copryright 2007-2012 Baptiste Lepilleur.
 Distributed under MIT license, or public domain if desired and recognized in your jurisdiction.